LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 npx hardhat test
 ```

+The examples in the `example` folder are meant for demonstrating LayerZero messaging behaviours.
+Audit your code before going into production.

 # OmnichainFungibleToken - Send Tokens to another chain
 > WARNING: **YOU NEED TO PERFORM THE SET TRUSTED SOURCES STEP.** Don't forget, nah you won't forget.
 >